-- What are the different types of home care plan that I can get for my father who has cancer, dementia or other health conditions?
+What are the different types of home care plans I can get for my parent(s) who has cancer, dementia or other health conditions?

-- My mother needs to see a doctor, therapist and home nurse on different days of the week.
+My parent needs to see a doctor, therapist and home nurse on different days of the week.
 What is the most efficient and affordable way to schedule these appointments?